About Stockton University Atlantic City

 The new Stockton University Atlantic City campus is conveniently located at the intersection of Atlantic, Albany and Pacific avenues, with apartments for over 500 students overlooking the beach and Boardwalk.
 From shopping and restaurants, the art district, local attractions, entertainment and the famous Atlantic City Boardwalk, students will immerse themselves in the local scene, participate in service-learning and community engagement projects.

-Stockton Atlantic City is accessible by major highways and will feature ample parking for students and residents, with 879 spaces available.
-The office building of South Jersey Gas will sit atop the parking garage and will have additional spaces for their employees and customers.
-And for those that need a ride, Stockton’s shuttle system will be expanded to provide convenient access between the Galloway campus and the Atlantic City campus.
+Stockton Atlantic City is accessible by major highways and will feature ample parking for students and residents. with 879 spaces available.
+Stockton’s shuttle system provides convenient access between the Galloway campus and the Atlantic City campus.

 In April 2016, the state of New Jersey designated Stockton University as an Anchor Institution.
 The decision to do so recognizes Stockton’s impact on Atlantic City and the surrounding region, as well as its potential to contribute to, and help stabilize the local economy.
 The project is a public-private partnership with Atlantic City Development Corp.
 (AC Devco), a non-profit modeled off of New Brunswick Development Corp., which expanded Rutgers’ New Brunswick campus along with other projects in the community.